lcpu-club/loongarch-packages/README.md

     └── ... # Developers can decide whether to split subdirectories by type, but need to pay attention to the correspondence with PKGBUILD
 ```

-The upstream packages can be found at `https://gitlab.archlinux.org/archlinux/packaging/packages/<package-name>`.
+The upstream packages can be found at `https://gitlab.archlinux.org/archlinux/packaging/packages/<package-name>`, and can be downloaded on Arch Linux with `pkgctl repo clone <package-name>` or viewed with `pkgctl repo web <package-name>`.

 ## Spec structure